Birthday lunch at Chicago Diner Logan Square. Seitan reuben, tacos, and cheesecake… Yeah, I know how to celebrate.

 Packed with comfort foods like seitan wingz, nachos, biscuits & gravy, and country-fried (seitan) steak, their menu will take you back to late night diner treks with high school friends, lingering over fries and shakes and talking about play practice and Color Guard.

-As if there was any doubt as to what I would order, I perused the menu for a while, and then said the inevitable… “I’ll take the Reuben.”
+As if there was any doubt as to what I would order, I perused the menu for a while.
+Then I said the inevitable… “I’ll take the Reuben.”

-While my love list of reubens across the country grows ever longer, the Radical Reuben at Chicago Diner continues to be in the top five best reuben sandwiches.
+While my love list of reubens across the country grows ever longer, the Radical Reuben at Chicago Diner continues to be in the top 10 vegan reubens you don’t want to miss.

 It’s packed to the point of overflowing with corned beef-style seitan, grilled onions and peppers, vegan Thousand Island, two kinds of non-dairy cheese, and propped between two slices of marbled rye.

-First I tried to eat this sandwich with my hands, and then I gave up and used a knife and fork, trying to get a little bit of everything into each bite.
+First I tried to eat this sandwich with my hands.
+Then I gave up and used a knife and fork, trying to get a little bit of everything into each bite.

 It’s a good thing that this weekend also marked David and my ten year dating anniversary, because this is not a first date kind of sandwich.
 It’s every bit as mouthwateringly delicious as it is messy.

 (Don’t have a trip to Chicago in your future?
-Grab the vegan reuben sandwich recipe.)
+Grab the official Chicago Diner vegan reuben sandwich recipe.)

 I ordered it with a side of kale, which was juicy and popping with the flavors of ginger and garlic.